alihm/docker-haproxy-certbot/README.md

     docker run [...] -v <override-conf-file>:/etc/haproxy/haproxy.cfg alihmahdavi/flux-lb:latest

-The haproxy configuration provided file comes with the "resolver docker" directive to permit DNS run-time resolution on backend hosts (see https://github.com/gesellix/docker-haproxy-network)

 ### Renewal cron job

 Once a week a cron job checks for expiring certificates with certbot agent and reload haproxy if a certificate is renewed.
 No container restart needed.